orchidsoftware/platform/docs/en/configuration.md

 ],
 ```

-Single entities is the many behavior type that exists only in one exemplary.
+Single entities is the many entity type that exists only in one exemplary.
 It's a great solution for creation of unique (Non-generic!) website pages.